xtdb/xtdb/docs/transactions.md

 supporting strong eventual consistency using CRDTs in the [schema](schema.md) itself.

+One can also support pure transaction functions on the query nodes if there's a guaranteed order, like when using a log.
+This allows for basic CAS and access to the index to query invariants and conditions.
+In this mode, the transactor is basically split into two, where the indexing and transactor functions run on the nodes, and there could be some form of API to see if its transaction passed as expected (this is somewhat related to subscriptions).
+Consistency across multiple topics and partitions remains a problem.

 Crux will likely support a range of models here, as there is unlikely to be one size that fits all.